phrenotype/figleaf/README.md

 ```

 ## Recommendation
-It is highly recommeded you always generate new tokens.
-Otherwise, this whole 'keeping bots and unwanted humans' away thing will just be an empty promise.
+It is highly recommeded you always generate new tokens per request, otherwise, this whole 'keeping bots and unwanted humans' away thing will just be an empty promise.

 ## Contact
 **Email** : paul.contrib@gmail.com